LamonatoAndrea/KringleCon3/08. Broken Tag Generator/README.md

 > **Source Code Analysis** - Holly Evergreen: *“I'm sure there's a vulnerability in the source somewhere... surely Jack wouldn't leave their mark?”*

 ## 8.3.
 Solution
-Analyzing the JS source code highlighted two interesting code lines: `img.attr('src', '/image?id=${id}'`); and `window.location = '/share?id=${res.id}'`;.
+Analyzing the JS source code I highlighted two interesting code lines: `img.attr('src', '/image?id=${id}'`); and `window.location = '/share?id=${res.id}'`;.
 Probing these URLs led to interesting results which made me have a pretty strong feeling of Path Traversal and how to exploit it.
 Further probing confirmed it thus I was able to obtain the source code of the application and the content of the `GREETZ` environment variable with value `JackFrostWasHere`.
 ```bash
 thedead@dellian:~/Desktop/repos/KringleCon3-temp$ curl https://tag-generator.kringlecastle.com/image?id=test
 <h1>Something went wrong!</h1>